grzegorzkoszczal/master-thesis/README.md

 Short description of CUDA, a parallel computing platform and application programming interface designed to utilize the resources of GPUs.
-Pros and cons of the benchmarks with a commentary on the issues and solutions that emerged during the usage of this benchmark suite
+Pros and cons of the benchmarks with a commentary on the issues and solutions that emerged during the usage of this benchmark suite.

 #### 2.3.4.
 Custom Deep Neural Networks model